Dual Diagnosis Therapy

 Addressing past traumas, treating the mental health disorder with medication and talk therapy, establishing healthy sleep hygiene, diet, exercise and stress management practices—all of these are key elements of a dual diagnosis treatment plan that will get at the root of the substance use disorder and treat the mental health disorder.

 Dual Diagnosis Treatment Center in Donegal, PA

 Therapists must be trained in integrated treatment to provide dual diagnosis to patients who are affected by co-occurring mental health and substance use disorders.
 However, not every rehab facility is a dual diagnosis treatment center, so it is important to find a center that can address comorbidities during the program.

-DreamLife Recovery works with a talented and compassionate team of addiction treatment providers who are trained in dual diagnosis programs and understand how co-occurring disorders can be more challenging to treat.
+DreamLife Recovery in Donegal, PA works with a talented and compassionate team of addiction treatment providers who are trained in dual diagnosis treatment programs and understand how co-occurring disorders can be more challenging to treat.
 Our programs are patient-centered meaning each individual who stays with us for treatment will receive a comprehensive evaluation and personalized recovery plan that best suits their needs.